Mekhlabhishek/Test1/book/chapter-1.md

 # 1 Installation

 Welcome to the first chapter of learning webdriverio.
-In this chapter we will get ready with our platform.
+In this chapter, we will get ready with our platform.
 So let's fasten our belts and start testing with WebdriverIO

 ## Check pre-requisite

 ### 1.1 Check Node is installed

-Open `terminal` on your machine and check the version of the node using following command.
+Open `terminal` on your machine and check the version of the node using the following command.

 ```
 node -v
 ```

-_This should pring node version >= 8.15.0_
+_This should print node version >= 8.15.0_

-If Node is not present on your machine then this is for you, let's install node on your machine.
+If the Node is not present on your machine then this is for you, let's install node on your machine.
-There are two ways for installing NodeJS.
+There are two ways of installing NodeJS.
 First one is to download the desired node version from [download](https://nodejs.org/en/download) site.
-Second one is to install with NVM(Node Version Manager).
+The second one is to install with NVM(Node Version Manager).
 We recommend installing Node using NVM.
 This will allow you to manage the different Node versions on your local machine.
-Open terminal on you machine and download NVM and install it by following command.
+Open terminal on your machine and download NVM and install it by the following command.

 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash